acmadeo/GARDE_practice/README.md

 ## About this course

 This course introduces GARDE, a population analysis tool for identifying individuals who meet guideline criteria for genetic testing.
-GARDE's architecture is described at a level cancer researches understand
+GARDE's architecture is described at a level cancer researches understand.

 ## Learning Objectives